Near horizon aspects (and beyond) of acceleration radiation of an atom falling into a large class of static spherically

-Such a generalized spacetime geometry arises in low energy string theory\cite{ACV,KOPAPR} which are quantum gravity theories that combine all the fundamental forces of nature into one single unified theory.\footnote{Other attempts to combine gravity with quantum mechanics are loop quantum gravity\cite{ROVELLI,CARLIP} and non-commutative geometry\cite{Girelli}}.
-Among several low energy string theoretical actions, we consider the following action
+A generalized spacetime geometry arises in case of low energy string theory\cite{ACV,KOPAPR} which are quantum gravity theories that combine all the fundamental forces of nature into one single unified theory\footnote{Other attempts to combine gravity with quantum mechanics are loop quantum gravity\cite{ROVELLI,CARLIP} and noncommutative geometry\cite{Girelli}.}.
+The Garfinkle-Horowitz-Strominger (GHS) black hole is a solution of a low energy string theoretic action\cite{GHS1,GHS2,SG0}.
+It reads

-where $\phi$ is the dilaton field and $F_{\mu\nu}$ is the Maxwell field associated with a $U(1)$ subgroup of $E_8\times E_8$ or $\text{Spin}(32)/Z_2$.
-Among the family of solutions of the low energy action given in eq.(\ref{1.1}), its charge black hole solution is given as follows

 The analytical forms of $f(r)$ and $g(r)$ reads